|PanGazer – image geography|

 Bearing: The bearing (azimuth) of the image; that is, the true compass direction of the centre of the image.
 You can enter values from −360 through +360 degrees; PanGazer will normalize these to the range 0 through +360 degrees when displaying or saving.

-As an aid while adjusting the bearing of an image, compass points are overlaid on the image when the Image geography dialog box is active and the bearing is valid, even if not normally shown (i.e., Settings → Overlays → Show compass points is unchecked).
+As an aid while adjusting the bearing of an image, compass points are overlaid on the image when the Image Geography dialog is active and the bearing is valid and has been applied, even if not normally shown (i.e., Settings → Overlays → Show compass points is unchecked).

 Tilt: The tilt of the image; that is the vertical angle (pitch) of the centre of the image relative to the horizon (positive is above the horizon).
 You can enter values from −90 through +90 degrees.
 The tilt value is neither shown nor editable for spherical images because they always have a calculated horizon with the bottom edge of the image being at −90 degrees.

-As an aid while adjusting the tilt of an image, tilt angles are overlaid on the image when the Image geography dialog box is active and the tilt value is valid, even if not normally shown (i.e., Settings → Overlays → Show tilt angles is unchecked).
+As an aid while adjusting the tilt of an image, tilt angles are overlaid on the image when the Image Geography dialog is active and the tilt value is valid and has been applied, even if not normally shown (i.e., Settings → Overlays → Show tilt angles is unchecked).

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|